jonimoreira/specs/2_5_0/docs/source/ecosystem.rst

 and back again.
 All depending upon the needs of your information flow.

 Two of the MLHIM projects on GitHub demonstrate combining the model semantics with the data instances to create a Graph and storing it in a Triple Store.
-The connections can then be visualized using oepn source tools and / or queried using SPARQL.
+The connections can then be visualized using open source tools and / or queried using SPARQL.

 For deeper details on using MLHIM in various scenarios you should refer to the `GitHub repository <https://github.com/mlhim>`_ specifically `this project <https://github.com/mlhim/MLHIM_semantics_extractor>`_ as well as the `MXIC demo <https://github.com/mlhim/mxic>`_ and the `MAPLE demo <https://github.com/mlhim/MAPLE>`_ These all use older versions of MLHIM but the concepts are the same for any 2.x version.